-As at the 31 August 2016 the school's total funds as audited were £19,506,551, of which £759,023 were unrestricted funds.
+As at the 31 August 2017 the school's total funds as audited were £19,760,062 of which £765,187 were unrestricted funds.
 Refer to note 16 for more detail.
-This reserve is presently held at the school's bank that attracts interest at the base rate.
-In agreeing the medium term financial strategy trustees have set out the planned use of reserves in 2016/17.
+This reserve is presently held in different accounts at the school's bank that attracts different rates of interest depending on the longevity of the investment.
+In agreeing the medium term financial strategy trustees have set out the planned use of reserves in 2017/18.